 While UX focuses on improving user experience with a product by making sure all its features work together seamlessly, UI ensures that the overall look and feel of the application meets users’ expectations.

-Both aspects combine to create an engaging experience for users when interacting with a product online or through mobile apps, but understanding how these two disciplines differ and how a UI UX design company is useful to your business is crucial to your company’s success.
+Both aspects combine to create an engaging experience for users when interacting with a product online or through mobile apps, but understanding how these two disciplines differ and how a UI experts is useful to your business is crucial to your company’s success.

 1. What is the Difference Between UX and UI?